One of the nine Traitor Legions of Chaos Space Marines from Warhammer 40,000.

 - Batman Gambit: Honsou pulls one in The Beast of Calth.

-- Curse Cut Short: "Oh what the f-" - last words of Uraja Klane, mook.
+- Curse Cut Short: "What the f-" - last words of Uraja Klane, mook.

 - Cybernetics Eat Your Soul: Inverted.
 Bionics keep most of the Warriors from turning into chaos spawn and insane mutants.
 This is more a case of "Chaos eats your soul, bionics help you keep it."